arrowheadapps/strapi-connector-firestore/README.md

 You can enable manual search and manual implementations of unsupported queries by using the `allowNonNativeQueries` option, but you should consider cost exposure.
 It is therefore recommended that you only enable this on models that specifically require it.

 You can enable a primitve kind of search withouth enabling `allowNonNativeQueries` by using the `searchAttribute` setting.
 This nominates a single attribute to query against when a search query is performed.
-If the attribute is a string, a search query will result in a query for strings starting with the given query term.
+If the attribute is a string, a search query will result in a case-sensitive query for strings starting with the given query term (case-sensitive string prefix).
 If the attribute of any other type, a search query will result in an equality query on this attribute.

 If `searchAttribute` is defined, the primitive search behaviour is used regardless of whether or not fully-featured search is available.